 When I first received the invite for the DVLA diversity conference I thought the link between digital and diversity was a bit tenuous but as my role involves communicating digital change I was curious to understand more.

-The day started with Phil Bushby (DVLA HR Director) introducing the event and talking about the DVLA commitment to diversity and the good work that’s being carried out to promote and support it internally.
+The day started with DVLA HR Director Phil Bushby introducing the event, talking about the DVLA commitment to diversity and the good work that’s being carried out to promote and support it internally.

 The presentations were separated with workshops on various digital topics and the first workshop I attended was on the agile methodology.
-Agile is something that is becoming commonplace within change delivery in DVLA and Jim Frewin (agile consultant) talked about what it was and how it can help you to deliver change.
-He used some fun, interactive group work to evidence how we could use agile to solve business problems in a short space of time creating our own ‘Empire State Buildings’.
-I think we all came away with the message that agile isn’t just for projects, it’s a mind-set and can be used to deliver anything.
+Agile is something that is becoming commonplace within change delivery in DVLA and Agile Consultant Jim Frewin talked about what it was and how it can help you to deliver change.
+He used some fun, interactive group work to show how we could use agile to solve business problems in a short space of time creating our own ‘Empire State Buildings’.
+I think we all came away with the message that agile isn’t just for projects, it’s a mindset and can be used to deliver anything.

-The afternoon started with David Martin (Civil Service learning) talking about the opportunities available for civil servants to increase their skills and capabilities with a number of electronic and physical courses available.
+The afternoon started with Civil Service Learning's David Martin talking about the opportunities available for civil servants to increase their skills and capabilities with a number of electronic and classroom courses available.
 He was clear that all civil servants have a part to play in transforming our services and in developing their digital skills to achieve this.

-The final speaker of the day was Sir Bob Kerslake (Head of Civil Service).
+The final speaker of the day was the Head of Civil Service, Sir Bob Kerslake.
 Sir Bob echoed the sentiments of the day.
 As well as presenting the diversity awards he was clear about how diversity strengthens the civil service and that it is paramount that we are representative of the diverse British public we serve.

 All in all it was a really good event, well organised and provided me with some ideas and food for thought to take forward in my role.